 Advice to improve your movement, fitness, and overall health from the world #1 in orthopedics.

 Knee pain is one of the most common physical complaints for adults, affecting roughly one in four Americans over age 60.
-Although surgery may be required for the most severe cases, many people can get relief from a less invasive procedure: injections into the joint.
+Although surgery may be required for the most severe cases, many people can get relief from a less invasive procedure: joint injections.

-The how and why of knee injections—what a doctor will administer and where—depends on the cause of the discomfort, says Anuj Malhotra, MD, Director of the Division of Pain Management at HSS and a specialist in pain medicine.
-Inflammation in the joint, whether the result of an acute injury or, more often, the bone-on-bone contact caused by arthritis, is the most common culprit.
+The how and why of joint injections—what a doctor will give a patient and where—depends on the cause of the discomfort, says Anuj Malhotra, MD, Director of the Division of Pain Management at HSS and a specialist in pain medicine.
+Inflammation in the joint is the most common reason, whether it's the result of an injury or, more often, arthritis and the bone-on-bone contact it causes.

-In all of these cases, if rest and use of oral painkillers like nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen) or acetaminophen (Tylenol) fail to ease the discomfort, your doctor may recommend an injection.
+In all of these cases, if rest and use of oral painkillers like nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen) or acetaminophen (Tylenol) fail to ease the discomfort, your doctor may recommend a joint injection.

-The anesthetic wears off after a few hours to a few days, which gives the steroid time to take effect.
-“The steroid will gradually decrease inflammation over the course of a week or two and, depending on the issue within the knee, it will hopefully take a while before that inflammation recurs,” Dr. Malhotra says.
+The numbing affect wears off after a few hours to a few days, which gives the steroid time to take effect.
+“The steroid will gradually decrease inflammation over the course of a week or two and, depending on the issue within the knee, it will hopefully take a while before that inflammation comes back,” Dr. Malhotra says.
 “You can get a response that may last for several months or even be more or less permanent.”

-Steroid injections are most effective for people who have experienced recent acute trauma to the knee that has triggered bruising and inflammation in the joint.
+Steroid injections are most effective for people who have had recent acute trauma to the knee (meaning an injury) that has triggered bruising and inflammation in the joint.
 “If you decrease the inflammation and the fluid is reabsorbed as a result of the injection, there's no reason the pain should come back unless you have the injury again,” Dr. Malhotra says.
-“It’s common to develop arthritis after an injury, even if repaired, but that then responds to injections more like usual wear-and tear-arthritis rather than an acute trauma, which may resolve with injection.”

 For people whose pain is being caused by chronic problems—the loss of cartilage associated with arthritis, for example, or carrying excess weight—repeat injections may be necessary.
 However, corticosteroids can damage the bone and other organs, so doctors try to limit the use of the drugs to no more than about four injections per year in total.

-Steroid injections typically can be performed in an office setting, with the injection itself lasting about five minutes.
-Although the procedure is generally quite safe, infection of the joint can be a risk, so clinicians take precautions to keep the area sterile.
+Steroid joint injections typically can be performed in an office setting, with the injection itself lasting about five minutes.
+Although the procedure is generally quite safe, infection of the joint can be a risk, precautions are taken to keep the area sterile.
 Ultrasound or X-rays may be used to guide the needle to the right location for the medication to be most effective.

-In most cases, people can expect to resume normal activity within a few days of the injection, Dr. Malhotra says.
-“You might feel better just from the local anesthetic numbing the joint,” he notes, so caution should be taken the remainder of the day of the injection to be sure the improvement is lasting before ramping up your activity.
+In most cases, people can expect to go back to normal activity within a few days of the joint injection, Dr. Malhotra says.
+“You might feel better just from the local anesthetic numbing the joint,” he notes, so take caution on the day of the injection to be sure the improvement lasts before ramping up your activity.

-Although higher-impact sports like running are more likely to aggravate the underlying problem, Dr. Malhotra says he generally tells his patients to resume the activities they enjoy doing after a knee injection.
+Although higher-impact sports like running are more likely to aggravate the underlying problem, Dr. Malhotra says he generally tells his patients to resume the activities they enjoy doing after a joint injection.
 “That's part of the point of the procedure itself,” he says.
-“If we can't get back to what we love doing with this minimally invasive approach, sometimes that's an indication to consider surgery.”
+“If we can't get back to what we love doing with this minimally invasive approach, sometimes that might mean it's time to consider surgery.”

-In addition to steroids, clinicians have a few other options for knee injections.
+In addition to steroids, clinicians have a few other options for joint injections to treat knee pain.

 Viscosupplementation involves injections into the joint of hyaluronic acid, a gel-like substance that can bind to any remaining cartilage to create a protective barrier between the bones of the knee.
 “The idea is that now when the joint is working, it’s wearing away the gel instead of the underlying cartilage,” Dr. Malhotra says.

 Viscosupplementation has been shown to last for at least six months, and often longer.
-Performed repeatedly, the procedure can delay the need for knee surgery by five to seven years, he says.
+With more than one injection, the procedure can delay the need for knee surgery by five to seven years, he says.

 Hyaluronic acid comes in several forms—some of which can be administered in a single injection, others requiring multiple shots over several visits to the doctor.
 “The key is that it has to work for you longer than six months for it to be a worthwhile thing to continue,” Dr. Malhotra says.

-Stem cell treatments may also be an option.
+Stem cell treatments and regenerative medicine may also be an option.
 While steroid injections target inflammation and viscosupplementation can slow the pace of damage to the knee, stem cell injections are intended to rejuvenate damaged cartilage.

 “When you wear down a joint, very often you need to replace it,” Dr. Malhotra says.
 “But stem cells offer the hope of restoring cartilage, meaning you can not only delay surgery but put it off for good.”